Larner College of Medicine Commencement for the Class of 2020

 Students will line up at 2:00 pm in Billings B165

-Tickets will available online for degree candidates only in early April.
+Tickets will available online for degree candidates only beginning on April 15.

 Overflow seating is available for guests without tickets at Billings-Ira Allen Lecture Hall.
 The ceremony will be viewed on a large-screen display in a comfortable air-conditioned seating area.
 All guests in overflow seating are invited to the reception immediately following the ceremony.
 Tickets are not needed for the overflow seating area or the reception.
 Overflow seating is availble on a day-of first-come first-served basis.

 Degree candidates do not need to participate in the Robert Larner, M.D.
 College of Medicine Commencement Ceremony.